KingImereda/Performance-Analysis-Report/README.md

 Data Ingestion & Cleaning :
 Data Preparation Phase- In Power BI environment, Data was extracted from Excel files into Power Query and cleaned by applying the following techniques.

+- Load data into Power BI desktop, dataset is a xlsx file.
+- Open Power Query Editor & in "View" tab, under Data Preview Section, Check "Column Distribution", "Column Quality", "Column Profile" for each of the dataset.
 - Data Profiling: Check summary statistics and quality of the data.
 - Data Cleaning: Removing duplicate records from assigned primary columns, checking for outliers, renaming columns appropriately and so on.
 - Data Transformation: Converting data into suitable format for analysis(date, numerical, text format and so on.)